George Paki: New Zealand selection

 Once back in Auckland, Paki played for New Zealand against South Auckland in Hamilton on July 27.
 New Zealand lost to the local team 23–21 in a match described as one of "the most exciting and attractive ever witnessed in Hamilton".
 Paki's try came late in the match scoring near the posts to give New Zealand a 21–18 lead which they could not hang on to.
 Paki's brother Huatahi scoring for the South Auckland side.
 Paki then played twice for Auckland against South Auckland on August 20, and the same opponents on September 17.
+He captained the Auckland side at this time.
 The first encounter saw Auckland lose 13–3 at Claudelands Showgrounds in Hamilton with Paki scoring Auckland's only points when he took a pass from Gallagher to give Auckland a 3–2 lead.
 The match was for the Northern Union Challenge Cup and the defeat saw it change hands for the first time in its history.
 The September match saw Auckland run out 35-13 victors at Carlaw Park which had been opened only months earlier.
 Paki again came up against his brother.
 Paki scored a try though this time it was the last try of the match after receiving the ball at the end of some chain passing and crossing untouched.
+He captained the Auckland team which treavelled to Napier to play Hawkes Bay at the Nelson Ground in Napier.
+Auckland lost 18-15.
+Such was the strength of Auckland rugby league that they had 3 teams operating at the same time and the team Paki was in charge of was statistically the weakest of the 3 with the other two sides laden with Auckland and New Zealand players.
+The team touring the West Coast and Canterbury had 5 Kiwi players, the team staying in Auckland had Bill Davidson, Eric Grey, Charles Woolley, Thomas McClymont, Bill Walsh, Bill Williams, Sam Lowrie, Wally Smers, Joe Meadows, Bert Avery, and Arthur Singe, all New Zealand representatives.
+While Paki's team had just Craddock Dufty and Paki as their most accomplished players.